AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - Fixed wrong row/col indices when resizing matrices.
 - Fixed junk input detector.
 - The coordinates of the selected map appear in the status bar.
+- Matrix names now appear in the selector.

 ### Map Editor:
 - Partial GUI redesign (now with fewer building controls and a more straightforward GUI).